South Riding, Virginia: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, South Riding has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Government

 South Riding is a census-designated place in Loudoun County; therefore, schools, roads, and law enforcement are provided by the county.

 South Riding Proprietary staff

 South Riding is owned and governed by the not for profit South Riding Proprietary.
 All persons who purchase residential property in South Riding are automatically members of the Proprietary, and are subject to dues, which cannot be severed unless the property is sold.
 By the governing documents, members are subject to responsibilities, and are granted rights and privileges.
-The Proprietary is headquartered at Town Hall on Center Street, and is led by general manager Wendy Taylor.
+The Proprietary is headquartered at Town Hall on Center Street, and is led by General Manager Kristi Felouzis.